AI Summary

 Adding an Optin Field

-The GDPR is an important law that protects personal data.
-Whenever you create a signup form, you should get the person’s explicit consent.
+GDPR is an important law that protects personal data.
+Any time you create a signup form, you should get the person’s explicit consent.

-Make a note of the exact text you use in the Choices field — we’ll need to use it later.
+Make a note of the exact text you use in the Choices field, because we’ll need it again when we set up conditional logic.
+You’ll also want to decide between single opt-in and double opt-in.

-You’ll probably also want to add a GDPR field to your contact form which covers the storage of their data.
-If you’re not sure if you need this, we recommend that you consult a lawyer for GDPR guidance.
+You might also want to add a GDPR field to your contact form to cover storage of their data.
+If you’re not sure whether you need this, I’d recommend speaking to a lawyer for GDPR guidance.

 Checking Your Form Settings

 Before we finish up in WPForms, it’s a good idea to check your form Notifications and Confirmations.
-To start, click Settings on the left-hand side of the form builder.
+Click Settings on the left-hand side of the form builder.

-- Notifications are emails that are sent out when the form is submitted.
-Since this is a contact form, you’ll want notifications turned on.
-See this guide if you need help setting up your form notifications.
+- Notifications are emails sent out when the form is submitted.
+For a contact form, you’ll want these on.
+Our guide on setting up your form notifications has the details.

 When your form settings are set up the way you want them, click Save.